kartben/thethingsstack-on-azure/README.md

 #### Azure Resource Manager - Deployment Script

-Prior to creating the main virtual machine that will run the core services of The Things Stack, an [ARM Deployment Script](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-script-template) is executed to generate secrets, store them in Azure Key Vault, and preparing the cloud-init script that is launched during the first boot of the VM.
+Prior to creating the main virtual machine that will run the core services of The Things Stack, an [ARM Deployment Script](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-script-template) is executed to generate secrets, store them in Azure Key Vault, and preparing the `cloud-init` script that is launched during the first boot of the VM.

+Note: The deployment script is automatically deleted from your subscription 30 minutes after having been provisioned and run successfuly.

 ### Main Compute Resources